-Of course!
-No appointments are necessary.
-U-Dig staff are on site during regular business hours.
+Of course, no appointments are necessary.
+U-Dig staff is on site during regular business hours.

 Please ask about our special rates for large and educational groups.
 Large groups qualify for a 10% to 20% percent discount from the regular (non-tour) rates, depending on group size.

 Unlimited trilobites!
 U-DIG Fossils provides you with forty acres of the best trilobite collecting in the world.
 We expose fresh rock with an excavator on a regular basis.
 We can also provide hammers to split the shale, buckets to hold your collection and to carry your fossils to your vehicle in the parking area, digging instructions, assistance in finding and identifying fossils.
 We have a fossil indentification reference sheet.
 We also provide clean toilet facilities.

 Best of all, we always provide experienced, friendly staff.
 Gene Boardman or Bevan Hardy will assist you at the quarry.

 It is adviseable to bring a pair of gloves (garden gloves are sufficient), safety glasses and a light jacket in the event there is a change of weather.
 Remember to bring plenty of food and water.
 Please bring a container to transport your fossils home.
 It is always good to bring a spare tire as well.